Greg Byrne (athletic director): Arizona

 On March 22, 2010, Greg Byrne was hired at the University of Arizona (replacing longtime Arizona AD Jim Livengood, who accepted the AD position at UNLV some months prior) and officially started in his new position on May 1, 2010.
 Byrne took over a long-term $378 million sports expansion project at Arizona, announced the previous fall, that would include an expansion of the north end zone stands at Arizona Stadium.
 The expansion would include a four-story building that would house locker rooms and football offices, among other things.
 In January 2011, Byrne announced that a new 5,356 sqft video board would be installed above the south stands in time for the 2011 season.
 It is the sixth-largest video screen in college football.

 Also under Byrne, another, more immediate and major change to the Wildcat football program occurred: eight-year head coach Mike Stoops was relieved of his duties on Oct 10, 2011 after the Wildcats opened the season with a 1–5 record.
 Co-defensive coordinator Tim Kish was named as interim head coach.

 On November 21, 2011, Arizona announced the hiring of Rich Rodriguez to replace Stoops.
 Rodriguez previously served as the head football coach at Salem University (1988), Glenville State College (1990–1996), West Virginia (2001–2007), and the University of Michigan (2008–2010); he was also assistant coach, offensive coordinator, and quarterback coach for Tulane University (1997–1998) and Clemson University (1999–2000) (both under head coach Tommy Bowden).

 Rodriguez' West Virginia teams played in (and won) three consecutive BCS bowl games.
 Rodriguez was an analyst for CBS Sports during the 2011 football season after a less-than-successful and disappointing tenure at Michigan.
 His hiring at Arizona was first announced by Greg Byrne on Twitter while a press conference officially announcing him as the head coach was held a day later at McKale Center in Tucson.

 In 2012, after making the decision to move the Arizona Wildcats baseball team from their on-campus stadium to the off-campus Hi Corbett Field, the Arizona Wildcats possessed the third-highest attendance on the West Coast and hosted both a Regional and Super Regional.
 The team went on to win the 2012 College World Series, Byrne's first championship as Athletic Director.

 Alabama

-Early in his Alabama tenure, Byrne extended the contract of head coach Nick Saban making him the highest paid coach in college football history.
-Byrne also made changes with the Alabama baseball program, hiring head coach Brad Bohannon.
+Early in his Alabama tenure, Byrne extended the contract of head coach Nick Saban making him the highest-paid coach in college football history.
+Byrne also made changes to the Alabama baseball program, hiring head coach Brad Bohannon.
 In 2019, he fired men's basketball coach Avery Johnson and hired Nate Oats.
-The football team went on to win the College Football Playoff national championship game, Byrne's second championship as Athletic Director.
+That same year, the football team went on to win the College Football Playoff national championship game, Byrne's second championship as Athletic Director.
+In January 2024, he quickly hired Kalen DeBoer of Washington to serve as successor to legendary football coach Nick Saban following his unanticipated retirement.